Menu

 - Completed birth registration form

-How to Get a Birth Certificate in Juba
+How to Get a Birth Certificate in Malabo

-- Visit the civil registration office in Juba
+- Visit the civil registry office (Registro Civil) in Malabo

 - Submit the hospital birth notification